kubawis128/Snake/README.md

 # Snake:
-It just simple clone of popular game *Snake*
+It just simple clone of popular game *Snake* writed completly in c++ using SFML and SDL2

 ![](./screenshots/1.png)
 # Requirements: